 During these unprecedented times, U.S. passenger and cargo carriers are leading efforts to transport critical medical supplies and deliver essential goods throughout the country.
-Over the last several weeks, carriers have started flying medical responders free of charge to states significantly impacted by the pandemic and working with stakeholders to transport lifesaving resources to critical regions across the country.
+Carriers are flying medical responders free of charge to states significantly impacted by the pandemic and working with stakeholders to transport lifesaving resources to critical regions across the country.
 Combating coronavirus is a team effort and carriers are tirelessly working around the clock to serve local communities and keep the world connected.

 Alaska Airlines transported materials to create 210,000 hospital-grade masks for 51 hospitals across the western United States.
 Later, Alaska shipped almost 25,000 masks to the state of Alaska as a part of its partnership with Providence Health and Services for distribution to medical professionals in the highest need areas of the state.
 Alaska teams donated 200 N95 masks to healthcare workers and hospitals, and flew medical responders to New York City to assist with the city’s coronavirus response.
 Additionally, the carrier donated 300 retired entertainment tablets to people in isolation and recovery centers in King County, Washington.
 The Alaska Airlines Foundation has also awarded $315,000 to 23 nonprofits in Alaska, California, Hawaii, Oregon and Washington for critical community needs.